 Predictions of valuable software outsourcing IndiaTuesday, December 20, 2005

 According to a report India’s Information Technology Outsourcing and Business Process Outsourcing (BPO) services industry could be bringing in US$60 billion by the year 2010, growing at over 25% a year.
-In product of Software outsourcing development, companies have started to establish niche.
+In the product of Software outsourcing development, companies have started to establish a niche.

-According to a report published by, Research and Development (R&D) Outsourcing market for Information Technology in India will be estimating to grow by $9.1 billion by 2010 from $1.3 billion in 2003, at a compounded annual growth rate of 32.05 percent.
+According to a report published by, Research and Development (R&D) Outsourcing market for Information Technology in India will be estimated to grow by $9.1 billion by 2010 from $1.3 billion in 2003, at a compounded annual growth rate of 32.05 percent.

 Business Process Outsourcing Industry is currently seeing a boom in our country.
-While it is creating some perceptions that India is a low cost- low value destination, we see the BPO boom as a means to create an ‘India’ brand in the western markets.
+While it is creating some perceptions that India is a low cost- low-value destination, we see the BPO boom as a means to create an ‘India’ brand in the western markets.
 If we can able to build on this and change perceptions by delivering high quality which we are doing, this exposure can be used to engage with the same customer for high-end work.

-Software OutsourcingSoftware Outsourcing India and services exports were less than $18 billion in the fiscal year ended March 31 2005, which rouse by nearly 35 percent from the previous year, the total addressable market for global Offshoring is near by US $300 billion, of which US $112 billion will be Offshored by 2010.
+Software Outsourcing India and services exports were less than $18 billion in the fiscal year ended March 31 2005, which rouse by nearly 35 percent from the previous year, the total addressable market for global Offshoring is near by US $300 billion, of which US $112 billion will be Offshored by 2010.
 By 2010 the Indian Information Technology Outsourcing and Business Process Outsourcing services industry could directly employ 2.25 million people, besides providing indirect employment to more than 6.25 million workers.

 A large number of multinational technology and user companies are stepping up Outsourcing to India.
 Microsoft Corp. announced last week that it would increase its staff in India from 4,000 to nearly 7,000 workers over the next three to four years.